EmergencyRx/linux-media-fix-tools/docs/common-issues.md

 # Common Linux Media Issues (Outline)

-1. No sound
+1. No audio output
-   - Check default sink/output device
+   - Check default sink/output.
-   - Check mute state and volume
+   - Check mute state and per-application volume.
-   - Verify PipeWire or PulseAudio services are running
+   - Ensure audio service (PulseAudio or PipeWire) is running.

-2. Video does not play or only audio
+2. Video does not play
-   - Check for missing codecs (ffmpeg)
+   - Confirm ffmpeg and at least one capable player are installed.
-   - Try alternate players (mpv, vlc)
+   - Test with a known good file.

-3. Stuttering or tearing
+3. Stutter or tearing
-   - Check GPU drivers and acceleration
+   - Verify GPU driver.
-   - Verify compositor and vsync settings
+   - Check compositor and vsync settings.

-Each section should be expanded with commands and expected outputs.
+Extend each section with distribution-specific commands and examples.